There are some basic things that are needed for good dental health: a toothbrush, fluoridated toothpaste, and some form of interdental cleaning.

 For an explanation of the different options for tooth whitening, visit the Mouth Health website from the American Dental Association.

 Over-the-counter tooth whitening kits have a couple of risks.
 Some sites may be importing legitimate products and selling them illegally, others may be selling products that are counterfeits.

-It is possible to buy effective home tooth whitening kits in the US, but look for one with the ADA seal to ensure it is safe to use (which can be found here).
+It is possible to buy effective home tooth whitening kits in the US, but look for one with the ADA seal to ensure it is safe to use.
 These have a lower dose of bleaching agent than what is available from your dentist.

 Stronger products are available from your dentist.
 Non-dentists may try to sell you such kits, which do have an effective concentration of peroxide.
 There are some things to be aware of if using these kits without first seeing a dentist.